The Mangrove Biotope

-Mangrove Habitats are a beautiful and vital part of a natural coastal ecosystem.
+Coastal mangrove habitats are a beautiful and vital part of a natural coastal ecosystem.
 Submerged roots of mangrove trees provide safety and habitat for invertebrates and fish, which require shelter and protection from predators and strong current.
-It is here that the submerged portion of mangrove roots become a nursery for a variety of macro algae, soft corals, sponges, tunicates and barnacles.
+It's here that the submerged portion of mangrove roots become a nursery for a variety of macro algae, soft corals, sponges, tunicates and barnacles.
 Mangrove roots trap organic sediment from land during heavy rains, which keeps near shore waters, coral reefs and sea grass beds clean.
 They can help form islands and are known as land formers because the sand and soil they trap causes the shoreline to grow.

-Although the amount of marine life in this environment is limited, it can be an interesting and inspiring aquascape for various marine plants and some soft coral species.
-Several large commercial aquariums, as well as a few hobbyists, have set up exhibits with red mangrove trees to illustrate this unique habitat.
-Some of the species of marine plants that are native to this environment include: Caulerpa Mexicana, Caulerpa Setularoides, Ulva, Codium, Chaetomorpha, Enteromorpha as well as both black and white mangroves.
+Although the amount of marine life in this environment is limited, it can be an interesting and inspiring aquascape for various marine plants and soft coral species.
+Several large commercial aquariums, as well as a few hobbyists, have set up exhibits with red mangrove trees to replicate this unique habitat.
+Some of the species of marine plants that are native to this environment include: Caulerpa, Ulva, Codium, Chaetomorpha and Enteromorpha as well as both black and white mangroves.

 Wade Shimoda